kumeS/deepRstudio/README.md

 library(deepRstudio)
 ```

+Note: Once restart R (Restart R on the Session or .rs.restartR()) is recommended.

 #### Dev-version installation

 ```r
 devtools::install_github("kumeS/deepRstudio")
 library(deepRstudio)
 ```

+Note: Once restart R (Restart R on the Session or .rs.restartR()) is recommended.

 ### 3. Set the API key according to DeepL Web API.